kaykaushal/big_geodata_urban_growth/README.md

     └── spark
 ```

-- **`Makefile`** - defines common commands to be executed on the repo, including launching a local development server and running tests.
 - **`doc`** - contains documentation associated with this project
 - **`docker-compose.yml`** - defines the local development docker services
 - **`env/docker`** - contains the `Dockerfile` and `requirements.txt` used to define the Python environment for local development